guibueno/guibueno.github.io/_docs/02-integration.markdown

 In this period, computers were seen as “mechanical tutors which never grew tired” (Warschauer; Healey, 1998, p.
 57).
 They served to prompt some automated, linear, fixed exercises to learners.

 Most of these exercises were "repetitive language drills, referred to as drill-and-practice (or, pejoratively, as 'drill-and-kill')" (Warschauer; Healey, 1998, p.
-57), as illustrated on *Image 2*.
+57), as illustrated on *Image 1*.

 [![Image 2 - Drill & Kill](/images/doc1-intro-drills.jpg)](/images/doc1-intro-drills.jpg)
-_Image 2 - Drill & Kill_
+_**Image 1** - Drill & Kill_
 {: style="text-align: center"}

 #### 2. Communicative CALL (late 1970s)